Skip to Content

 Texas Medicaid

-Texas Medicaid serves primarily children from low-income families, pregnant women, people age 65+ and people with disabilities who could not otherwise afford private insurance coverage.
+Texas Medicaid provides health coverage for low-income children, families, seniors and people with disabilities who could not otherwise afford private insurance coverage.

 Most people who receive Medicaid in Texas are enrolled in one of the following managed care programs: